ruanbekker/ruanbekker.github.io/source/_posts/2017-10-11-customize-ubuntu-16-desktop-with-arc-dark-theme.markdown

 ![](https://i.snag.gy/g1ryLn.jpg)

 So I was running ApricityOS for quite some time, which is a Arch Distibution.
-But a couple of hours before PyConZa I was trying to do a update and found that they have stopped the project, as their update repositories were down.
+But a couple of hours before PyConZa I was trying to do a update and found that their repositories were reporting 404 errors, and turns out they have stopped their project :( .
+I quite liked ApricityOS, as it's what you will expect when installing Arch with the basic applications and the numix icon/theme pack.

 So I decided to use Ubuntu for a change.